python-microscope/microscope/doc/architecture/device-server.rst

 The device server will then construct each device on its own process, and then serve them on the named port.
 Two implication come out of this.
-The first is that the `uid` *must* be specified, even if there is only such device present on the system.
+The first is that ``uid`` *must* be specified, even if there is only such device present on the system.
 The second is that all devices of that class *must* be present.

 .. _composite-devices: